 Most other forms of magic work on this principle as well.
 The best way shown to break shield charms is to keeping hitting the shield till the user collapses from exhaustion, and the shield breaks.

 Harry speculates whether this works on the Dark Mark.

 No Plans, No Prototype, No Backup: Enforced by the Interdict of Merlin, which prevents the passage of powerful spells through text.
 They can only be spread directly by one wizard to another, and any notes or written instructions will be magically rendered impossible to read by anyone else.
-Quirrell hypothesizes that averting this is the true reason for the Chamber of Secrets and the basilisk—a centuries-old monster who could only speak with a Slytherin Parselmouth would be the best way to pass Salazar's magic on to an heir.
+Harry is pretty sure this is why modern wizards are weaker than their predecessors-instead of building on previous knowledge it is slowly being lost.
+Quirrell hypothesizes that averting this is the true reason for the Chamber of Secrets and the Basilisk—a centuries-old monster who could only speak with a Slytherin Parselmouth would be the best way to pass Salazar's magic on to an heir.

 Harry bites his lip hard whenever he thinks someone might be about to wipe his memory, so that a minute later when his lip hurts inexplicably, he'll know that he's been made to forget something, even if he doesn't know what.

 See also "Recognition Code 927, I am a potato" and various uses of the Time Turner.